Last Updated on August 19, 2023

 Our Favorite Beer: Kiss My Irish Stout, though Putin Tang is a strong second on Team Stouts!

-LBC also features among our favorite ways to enjoy casual date nights in Raleigh!
+LBC is also among our favorite ways to enjoy casual date nights in Raleigh!

 Owned by the same company that operates Virgil’s Tacos and The Green Light, Little City Brewing is truly a city gal’s brewery.
-The ambiance and decor of this joint, while upscale, avoids coming off as pretentious.
+While upscale, the ambiance and decor of this joint avoids coming off as pretentious.

 And hops aren’t the only thing on the menu, as you can also order craft cocktails to accompany some Old Bay popcorn.
 Little City Brewing is where you go if you’re in the mood for a hoppy or stiff drink in an intimate setting.